-- A maximum of 4 credit hours of ECM 3800 may be used to fulfill the minor. - A maximum of 4 credit hours in ECM 2410 publications may be used to fulfill the minor. - Directed/independent studies may not be used to fulfill the requirements for the minor.
+A major in English may not take a minor in English.
+A major in English and communication studies may not take a minor in either English.
+A maximum of 4 credit hours of ECM 3800 may be used to fulfill the minor.
+A maximum of 4 credit hours in ECM 2410 publications may be used to fulfill the minor.
+Directed/independent studies may not be used to fulfill the requirements for the minor.
 A course cannot be used to satisfy two different requirements for the minor.

-Communication

-The minor in communication consists of 20 credit hours (five ECM courses) at the 2000 level or above.
-At least eight credits must be taken in courses from the communication and media groups:

-ECM 2170 Topics in Film

-ECM 2310 Improving Conversation and Communication

-ECM 2360 Visual Communication
+Minor: Communication

-ECM 2480 Screenwriting

-ECM 2440 Successful Communication at Work

-ECM 2600 Media and Culture

-ECM 2700 Media Production

-ECM 2720 Podcasting

-ECM 2740 Communication Practicum (1-4 credit hours)

-ECM 2820 Web Authoring and Usability

-ECM 2830 Social Media and Reputation Management

-ECM 2840 Sports and Media

-ECM 3050 World Cinema

-ECM 3620 Special Topics in Communication and Media Studies

-ECM 4700 Digital Videography

-Twelve additional credits should be taken as ECM electives.
+If a major in English elects to pursue a minor in communication, the 20 credit hours for the minor may not apply to the major (i.e., 20 distinct additional credit hours).
+A major in English and communication studies may not take a minor in communication.
 A maximum of four credits from the gaming curriculum (courses numbered in the 2200s) may be used as part of the minor.

-A major in English may not take a minor in English; if the student elects to pursue a minor in communication or creative writing, the 20 credit hours for the minor may not apply to the major (i.e., 20 distinct additional credit hours).
-A major in English and communication studies may not take a minor in either English or communication.

 A maximum of 4 credit hours of ECM 3800 may be used to fulfill the minor.

-A maximum of 8 credit hours in ECM 2410 publications may be applied to the minor.

-Directed/independent studies cannot be used to fulfill the requirements for the minor
+A maximum of 4 credit hours in ECM 2410 publications may be used to fulfill the minor.
+Directed/independent studies may not be used to fulfill the requirements for the minor.
 A course cannot be used to satisfy two different requirements for the minor.

-Creative Writing
+Minor: Creative Writing